jnohlgard/desideria/test/cxxabi/README.md

-# Minimal test
+# C++ ABI basic test

-This test only checks that the system has initialized the kernel.
+This test checks that global constructors have been executed when the main function is called.